 I represent parties in Nassau, Queens, Suffolk, Bronx, New York, Richmond, Westchester and Rockland County in the Family Courts and Supreme Courts.

-I am a Family Lawyer with over 32 years of experience.
+I am a Divorce and Family Lawyer with over 32 years of experience.

 My Family Court practice is strictly limited to cases involving Child Support, Child Custody & Visitation, Paternity, Orders of Protection and Spousal Support/Maintenance Enforcement.